LinkedIn Guides

 What works:

-• Screenshots of results, dashboards
+• Screenshots of results, dashboards, or real outcomes

 Source